-An accurate diagnosis is the key to managing all health issues.
-Without an understanding of the cause of pain and discomfort, it is difficult to effectively manage your presentation.
+An accurate diagnosis is key to managing all health issues.
+Without an understanding of the cause of pain and discomfort, it is difficult to effectively manage your condition.

 Chiropractors are trained as primary contact health professionals, which means that they have the capacity to diagnose a broad range of conditions.
 The diagnosis determines whether chiropractic care is appropriate in your case, or whether you would be better served by another health professional.

-Diagnosis is reached through a combination of factors; taking a thorough history, a physical examination, and if required other investigations such as diagnostic imaging, blood tests etc.
+Diagnosis is reached through a combination of factors - taking a thorough history, a physical examination, and, if required, other investigations such as diagnostic imaging or blood tests.

 There are two components of the diagnosis:

-Tissue in lesion or pain diagnosis: this tells us what is causing the pain.
+Diagnosis based on pain ("the tissue in lesion" diagnosis) This tells us what is causing the pain.
 With musculoskeletal problems, it is generally a structure that has been overloaded, either by a traumatic event or through prolonged, improper loading.

 As an example, causes of sciatica can range from something as serious as a prolapsed lumbar disc that is compressing the nerve that runs down the leg; to trigger points in overloaded ligaments and muscles in the in the lower back , buttocks or the back of the the thigh; to joints in the lower back and pelvis being irritated due to misalignment .